When you first begin an intuitive eating or attuned eating practice, be assured it’s reasonable to experience different types of hunger.

 My clients sometimes fall into overthinking that their body must be sending them the wrong clues, or they must be misinterpreting the cues.
 Surely they can’t be this hungry all the time!

-Be assured, it’s reasonable to experience different types of hunger when introducing your body, and mind, to intuitive eating.
-I’ll explain what those types of hunger are, what they could be signaling, and tips for allowing the process to play itself out as you settle into attuned eating as a way of life.
+So, let me explain what these different types of hunger are, what they could be signaling, and tips for allowing the process to play itself out as you settle into attuned eating as a way of life.

 Response to Restrictive Eating

 Physically your body is reacting to nutrient depletion.
-Over a period of time you have dieted, or restricted your eating, you have perhaps limited water, glycogen, or any number of important nutrients from your body.
-Once your body is no longer depleted of those essential nutrients, there is a reaction in the other direction.
+Over the period of time you have dieted, or restricted your eating, you have perhaps limited water, glycogen, or any number of important nutrients from your body.
+Once your body is no longer depleted of those essential nutrients, there is a reaction in the other direction – a bit like a pendulum on a grandfather clock.

 Deprivation Driven Hunger